mgonzs13/llama_ros/README.md

 #### prompt

 Using this command send a prompt to a launched LLM.
-The command uses a string, which is the prompt; and the temperature value (`-t`, `--temp`).
-You can also reset the LLM before prompting (`-r`, `--reset`).
+The command uses a string, which is the prompt and has the following arguments:

+- (`-t`, `--temp`): The temperature value
+- (`--iamge-url`): Image url to sent to a VLM
+- (`--llava`): Whether to prompt llava instead of llama
+- (`-r`, `--reset`): Whether to reset the LLM before prompting

 Here is an example of how to use it:

 ```shell
 $ ros2 llama prompt "Do you know ROS 2?" -t 0.0